L-Acoustics Group

 What makes L-Acoustics Group unique

-• HYRISS transforms rooms into immersive spaces with Anima spatial processing.
+• HYRISS transforms single rooms into spa-to-concert spaces using discreet in-wall speakers.

 Help us improve and share your feedback!
 Did you find this helpful?